pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ---

-## AWS Control Tower
+## AWS Control Tower -  <- AWS Organizations - 👀 EXAM
 Offers the easiest way to `set up and govern a secure, multi-account AWS environment`.
-It establishes a landing zone that is `based on the best-practices` blueprints and enables governance using guardrails you can choose from a pre-packaged list.
+It establishes a landing zone that is `based on the best-practices` blueprints and enables `governance` using `guardrails` you can choose from a pre-packaged list.
 The landing zone is a well-architected, multi-account baseline that follows AWS best practices.
 Guardrails implement governance rules for security, compliance, and operations.

 - Benefits:
   - Automate the set up of your environment in a few clicks